gmcninch-tufts/2024-Sp-Math190/course-posts/resources--expectations-and-rubrics.md

   - explanation and exposition

-    Have assumptions and hypotheses been explained?
-This includes mathematical hypotheses, as well as modeling choices and assumptions.
+    Have hypotheses been carefully explained?

-  - computer code

-    You are free to adapt and use computer code distributed in the course.

-	Inclusion of any code used in your solutions is encouraged.

 # Video project